 I had to revise my notions of justice...

-- 1. Computing should be useful and usable respect everyone - 2.
-Everyone should be empowered to harness computing to dismantle systems of oppression, rather than reinforce them
+- 1. Computing should be useful and usable respect everyone's dignity - 2.
+Everyone should be empowered to harness computing to resist and dismantle systems of oppression

 I had to reconsider my research